TOKUSETSU SENSUI-BOKAN!

 15 September 1943:

-Arrives at Manila.
 That same day, Captain Ohashi is designated the Supervisor of Modification.
-RIO DE JANEIRO MARU is demilitarized and rerated a civilian transport in the Sasebo Naval District.
+RIO MARU is rerated an auxiliary transport in the Sasebo Naval District.

 Departs Manila for Balikpapan.